The Case for Enterprises Moving to Cloud Data Warehouses

 With the ELT method, data, once extracted, is straightaway loaded.
 The staging database level is eliminated.
 The data is instead transformed inside the data warehouse itself for analysis.

 Each of them, ETL and ELT, comes with its own sets of pros and cons.
-But Enterprises, in today’s world of high infrastructure costs, are leaning more and more towards ELT.
+But Enterprises, in today’s world of high infrastructure costs, are leaning more and more toward ELT.
 Plus, the ETL system often leads to cost overruns and can have scalability problems.

 In fact, Enterprises are also increasingly leaning towards ELT because of the open-source software framework company Hadoop.
 The latter reduces storage and processing costs as compared with traditional data warehouses.
 This also comes as a major initiative for Enterprises these days, groaning under high infrastructure and licensing costs as they are.
 Most deploy Hadoop at the warehouse level itself because as all of us know, a warehouse hosts the largest amount of data in any company, and is also computing intense.
 Overall, the 3 Vs of data as we know them – Volume, Variety, and Velocity – are making many Enterprises move to Hadoop ELT.